 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 7 under the International English Language Testing System (IELTS).
 Please see their website for details.

-You will be encouraged to relate the content of the modules to your own experiences therefore you will need access to an educational setting either through employment or other means such as volunteering and special arrangements for purposes of your study.
-Apart from schools and colleges, other organisations providing educational services – such as nursing education, youth, play, or early years work – could provide suitable settings to apply your learning and later carry out your dissertation.
-The various activities embedded in the study guide will help you develop skills of independent study and enquiry.
+You will be encouraged to relate the content of the modules to your own experiences therefore you will need experience of or access to an educational setting either through employment or other means such as volunteering and/or special arrangements undertaken for the purposes of your study.
+Apart from schools and colleges, other organisations providing educational services – such as health and care education environments, youth, play, or early years work, armed forces, business and commercial environments – all could provide suitable settings to apply your learning and later carry out your dissertation.
+The various activities embedded in the study guide and supporting examples and literature will help you develop skills of independent study and enquiry.

 If you are not sure whether your qualifications and experience are suitable, please contact us for advice.